dagerikhl/ddsg-server/README.md

 ### Production specific dependecies
 - In production, the server uses [node-schedule](https://www.npmjs.com/package/node-schedule) to schedule and perform an update of data from data sources at 00:30 every night.

+## Notes

+### CWE removed as data source

+On 2018-04-25 CWE was removed as a data source.
+This included all the logic for fetching data from that source.
+This was done to avoid cluttering the code with no-longer used code.

+However, should this code become relevant at a later date, the code was removed in isolated commits so it can easily be added back in.
+The commits are `49c43ba628b8cfe6cea7a3a147ab23a220fc813b`, `1a2112bcafdb129a8d77dc931d1f725e91a2efce`, and `9d98df16f1b4998ac444146aee2ecd315a5387e8`.